Understanding Mutual Funds Accounting

 The interest income recognized on a bond bought at a discount will be higher than the actual interest payments received.
 On a bond bought at a premium, it will be lower.
 The net effect is that any discount or premium on the purchase of a bond held to maturity will not be recognized as a capital gain or loss, but rather as an adjustment to interest income.
 Bond amortization is calculated on a daily basis by mutual funds.

-This is also a prime example of the sorts of engagements that are encountered in the field of operations consulting.
+It is also a prime example of the sorts of engagements that are encountered in the field of operations consulting.
 A leading custodian bank offered mutual funds accounting services to mutual fund companies that already utilized it for the safekeeping of securities.
 Mutual funds accounting, in this context, primarily was involved with the daily computation of net asset value (NAV).
 The bank and its mutual fund clients were dissatisfied with the timeliness and accuracy of the NAV calculations being done.

 The bank engaged a team of consultants from a Big Four public accounting firm to study the processes within the mutual funds accounting department and to recommend changes to improve it.
 The consulting team from the Big Four firm spent several days observing how the mutual funds accounting department worked, by shadowing its employees as they performed their daily tasks.
 The consultants also interviewed employees and their managers, to get a better understanding of how they viewed their responsibilities, as well as to assess how knowledgeable they were about the mutual funds accounting field.

 The consulting team developed detailed flowcharts of processes in the department and discussed these with management, pointing out where work processes could be improved.
 The consultants also suggested improved automation.
 After getting approval from bank management, the consultants searched for software vendors that had packages appropriate to the bank's situation.
-They then identified one that was willing to customize its existing system to meet specifications needed for the bank's unique situation and its mix of clients.
+They then identified one that was willing to customize its existing system to meet the specifications needed for the bank's unique situation and its mix of clients.

 Next, the consultants drew up these specifications in detail, and conducted extensive testing of the software as each module was completed, to be sure that calculations were done properly, and the system was durable and reliable.
 The user acceptance testing phase took a number of months and required extreme attention to detail.